North Korea Launches Another Ballistic Missile, South Says

 (SEOUL) — North Korea on Tuesday launched yet another ballistic missile in the direction of Japan, South Korean officials said, part of a string of recent test-firings as the North works to build a nuclear-tipped missile that could reach the United States.

-The South's Joint Chiefs of Staff said in a statement that the launch, which came before the U.S. celebration of its national independence, was made from North Phyongan province.
+The South's Joint Chiefs of Staff said in a statement that the launch, which came before the U.S. celebration of its national independence, was made from North Pyongan Province.
 Other details were scarce.
 It wasn't immediately clear if this was a routine firing of a short-range missile or an attempt to perfect North Korea's longer-range missiles.

 Just last week South Korean President Moon Jae-in and U.S. President Donald Trump focused much of their first meeting on opposing North Korea's development of atomic weapons that threaten both allies.